-For purposes of the Statements of Financial Position and the Statements of Cash Flows, the Charter School considers all unrestricted highly liquid investments with an initial maturity of three months or less to be cash equivalents.
+For purposes of the Statements of Financial Position and the

+Statements of Cash Flows, the Charter School considers all unrestricted highly liquid investments with an initial maturity of three months or less to be cash equivalents.

-The Charter School maintains cash in one financial institution, which periodically may exceed federally insured limits
+The Charter School maintains cash in one financial institution.
+The cash is fully insured through the Public Funds Collateralization Program.